uvarc/rc-learning/content/notes/rivanna-intro/overview_of_rivanna/overview_storage.md

     parent: Overview of Rivanna
 ---

-Rivanna users can access free storage for active work.
+Active users can access free storage for active work.
 Research groups that need more permanent storage, or wish to share storage space, can also lease storage.

 ## No-Cost Storage